hecrodjr/minecraft-scav-hunting/README.md

 4. **Timeframe**:
    - The realm will be accessible daily from **8:00 PM to 12:00 AM** only.

-5. **Hardcore Mode**:
-   - Hardcore mode rules apply: **No respawns** after death.
-Once a player dies, they are eliminated for the rest of the event.
-   - If one player on a team dies, their teammate may continue playing solo.

----

 ## Scavenger Hunt Items
 ### Ranked Items with Point Values